 Phase 1 -Configure an AWS transit VPC

 Let me give first some definition: A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

 First, I need to configure an AWS VPC with at least two subnets.
 It’s possible to use the VPC Wizard to create a VPC with public and private subnets or create it manually.

 If you choose the wizard, you will have to terminate the NAT instance that was automatically created for the VPC by the VPC Wizard because the instance of Firebox Cloud will provide NAT functions for subnets in this VPC.

 When I create a VPC, I must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block.
 I decided to choose a CIDR block for my VPC of 172.30.0.0/16.

 Now I will have to Create a public subnet with a CIDR block equivalent to a subset of the VPC CIDR range:

 Choose a CIDR block for your public subnet like 172.30.11.0/24.

-Create a private subnet from the VPC CIDR range in the same zone as the public subnet (CIDR block of private subnet cannot overlap with public subnet):
+Next step is to Create a private subnet from the VPC CIDR range in the same zone as the public subnet (CIDR block of private subnet cannot overlap with public subnet):